 Education: D.M.A., University of Michigan; M.M., University of Massachusetts-Amherst; B.A.
 Music, B.S.
 Computer Science, University of Notre Dame

-Nicholas Shaneyfelt is an Assistant Professor of Music in Collaborative Piano at Luther College in Decorah, Iowa.
+Nicholas Shaneyfelt is an Associate Professor of Music in Collaborative Piano at Luther College in Decorah, Iowa.
 He completed his doctoral studies in the Collaborative Piano studio of Martin Katz at the University of Michigan.
 Prior to Michigan, he served as Staff Accompanist for the Department of Music and Dance at the University of Massachusetts Amherst, with regular involvements at the Northampton Community Music Center.
 In the 2016-17 academic year, he accompanied Luther College’s Nordic Choir, including rehearsals of Bach’s B minor Mass, and has accompanied the Chamber Choir and Chorale at UMass under the direction of Tony Thornton, the UMass Conducting Institute, the South Hadley Chorale, and regional honor choirs and choral societies in Iowa, Massachusetts, New Hampshire, Connecticut and Maine.

 Dr. Shaneyfelt serves co-director and vocal coach at the International Music Festival of the Adriatic, a summer festival for instrumentalists, vocalists, and composers in Duino, Italy.
 He has also music directed at Belvoir Terrace in the Berkshires of Massachusetts.